 Save up to 70% on Removal Costs

-By updating your information on your electoral role, you can ensure that you get to vote in local and national elections at your new address.
-Being registered at your new house will also help to improve your credit score as it helps lenders check your name and address.
+By updating your information on the electoral roll, you can ensure that you get to vote in local and national elections at your new address.
+Being registered at your new house will also help to improve your credit score as it helps lenders check your information.

 You must remember to inform the local authority that you’ve moved as you will need to register to pay council tax.
-Some wait to get a letter from the LA regarding their council tax, hoping they will get away with it for a few weeks but it does get backdated and you’ll have to pay either way so you’re better off just getting on with it.
+Some people will wait until they get a letter from the local authority regarding their council tax, hoping they will get away with it for a few weeks, but it does get backdated and you’ll have to pay no matter what.

-You'll need to tell your GP, dentist and any other medical professionals about your change of address so they can update your records.
-If you’re moving to a different catchment area, it will probably be easier to sign up to a new GP anyway, in which case you will need to inform them of a new address.
+You'll need to tell your GP, dentist, optician and any other medical professionals about your change of address so they can update your records.
+If you’re moving to a different catchment area, it will probably be easier to sign up for a new GP surgery, in which case you will need to inform them of a new address.
 Don't forget about your pets' healthcare either and make sure you update your information with the local vet.

-It’s super important to inform your banks, building societies, insurance companies or any other businesses that deal with your finances so they can update their records of you.
-You don’t want any bank details to be sent to your old address...
-For all you know, there’s an evil genius living there now.
+It’s very important that you inform your banks, building societies, insurance companies, pensions or any other businesses that deal with your finances so they can update their records.
+You don’t want any bank details to be sent to your old address.
 If your mortgage is with your current bank they should update all your records automatically but it’s still worth checking.
 You'll also want to cancel any direct debits that are no longer required.

-Remember to change the address for those monthly things you may take for granted, like gym, Netflix, and magazine subscriptions.
-It's easy to forget to update the address related to these services, especially if on a rolling contract.
-Postal subscriptions will need to be updated too, so you don't miss out on your newspapers/magazines at your new house.
+Remember to change the address for any recreational subscription services such as the gym, Netflix or magazine subscriptions.
+It's easy to forget to update the address related to these services, especially if you're on a rolling contract.
+Postal subscriptions will need to be updated too.

-No one wants to go without their television!
-Imagine on Day 1 in your new house...
-Your first dinner time and you can’t watch ‘The Chase’!
-You need to notify your TV licensing company about your change of address and the date that you’re moving to your new house.
+You will need to notify your TV licensing company about your change of address and the date that you’re moving to your new house.
 This will ensure that you are covered from the day you move in.
 You can change your details up to 3 months in advance of your moving date.